Can You Use a Sponge To Wash Your Car? NO – Here’s Why

 - automatic car washes,

-- and everything else that’s not gentle enough.
+- and everything else that’s not extremely soft and gentle.

 For instance, brushes are one of the worst things to wash your car with, and still, many automatic car washes have them as an option to “perfectly clean your car.”
 I’ve recently written a post, Can You Use a Brush To Wash Your Car, so make sure to check it out.